Influactive360/influactive-modal-form-brochure/README.md

 ## Description

-Modal Form Brochure is a simple plugin that displays a modal with a form when the user clicks on a link with the ID `#brochure`.
+Modal Form Brochure is a simple plugin that displays a modal with a form when the user clicks on a link with the ID `#brochure` and a parameter `?file=FILEID`.

 ## Author